Call Today! Free Immediate Response (818) 781-1570

 Attempted Crimes Law in California - Penal Codes 21a and 664 PC

+You can be convicted for the “attempt” even if you changed your mind before actually completing the crime.
 PC 21a criminalizes all attempt crimes, other than attempted murder (PC 664 and PC 187).
 Some common examples include attempted robbery, burglary, extortion, theft or rape.

-However, the front porch light comes on and you flee the scene.
+However, the front porch light comes on, and you flee the scene.
 In this situation, the Los Angeles County prosecutor could charge you with attempted burglary (PC 664/459) because you tried to open the door while intending to burglarize the house.
 In other words, your act was considered a substantial and direct step towards the completion of the burglary crime.

 Another example includes a situation where someone attempts to commit rape under California Penal Code Section 261.
 However, the victim is successful in resisting and able to escape before sexual intercourse occurs.
-It's important to note that a substantial step towards the commission of the crime means you actually did something that was more than just preparation.
+It's important to note that a substantial step towards the commission of the crime means you actually did something more than just preparation.

-The prosecutor would have to be able to demonstrate you had the specific intent to commit the crime.
+The prosecutor would have to be able to demonstrate that you had the specific intent to commit the crime.
 The legal penalties for attempt crime will depend on the nature of the attempted crime.
-Typically, attempt is punished by a sentence that is equal to one-half of the completed crime.
+Typically, an attempt is punished by a sentence that is equal to one-half of the completed crime.

 If you have been accused of an attempted crime, you need to contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP right away.
 The specific details are critical in any attempt crime offense.

-Legal Definition of an Attempted Crime
+Definition of an Attempted Crime

 Under California Penal Code Section 21a, the legal description of an attempt consists of just two elements of the crime.
+Understanding these legal definitions is crucial for anyone facing charges of attempted crimes in California.
+This means the Los Angeles County prosecutor must be able to prove, beyond any reasonable doubt, the following:

 • You had a specific intent to commit a crime; and